Disclosure Games with Large Evidence Spaces: Disclosure Games

 \subsection{Evidence}

 The evidence space \(E\) is exogenously given and contains finite or countably many elements.
-Let \(F_G\) and \(F_B\) be two distributions supported on \(E\) (for all \(e\in E\), at least one of \(F_G(e)\) and \(F_B(e)\) is strictly positive).
-In the first stage, the sender observes a piece of evidence \(e\in E\), which is referred to as her \emph{evidence endowment}.
-It is a random draw from either \(F_G\) or \(F_B\), depending on the realized state.
-If \(\omega=G\), \(e\) is drawn from distribution \(F_G\); if \(\omega=B\), it is drawn from distribution \(F_B\).
+Let \(F_1,F_2,\dots,F_N\) be distributions on \(E\).
+In the first stage, the sender privately observes a piece of evidence \(e\in E\), which is referred to as her \emph{evidence endowment}.
+If the realized state of the world is \(\omega_n\), \(e\) is a random draw from distribution \(F_n\).
+That is, \(F_n(e)\) is the probability that the sender's evidence endowment is \(e\) conditional on the state \(\omega_n\).
+Let \(F\) be the unconditional distribution of the sender's evidence endowment, i.e., \(F(e)=\sum_{j=1}^N F_n(e)\pi_n\).
+We assume that \(F(e)>0\) for all \(e\in E\).